MarkArren/PhotoSharing/docs/Firestore.md

 * posts - A count of the user’s posts

 ## Collections
-The sub-collections are important as they store the majority of the user data
+The sub-collections are important as they store much of the user data

 ### Posts
 Post stores all posts which are uploaded by the user themselves.
 Posts are added to the users `posts` collection by the helper function [`uploadPost`](./HelperFunctions.md#uploadPost).
 Each document uses an automatically generated UID for the ID please see [here](#Post) for more information on each post document.